jamie1077/Data-Pagination-And-Filtering/README.md

 # Data-Pagination-And-Filtering

-Displays a list of students restricted to nine students per page Student list can be searched based on name
+Displays a list of students restricted to nine students per page.
+Student list can be searched based on name